-- Carry out the procedures after measuring the balance of each single tire. - Set the vehicle so that the front and rear wheels are the same height. - Release the parking brake during measurement. - Rotate each wheel by hands, and make sure it rotates without dragging. - Do not operate the clutch quickly and do not accelerate or decelerate suddenly during work. - When an error is indicated during engine drive, do not use the motor drive together. - 1) Set the rigid rack to the specified locations of side sill, jack up the front or rear two wheels of non-measuring side and set the pickup stands to two wheels of measuring side.
+- Carry out the procedures after measuring the balance of each single tire. - Set the vehicle so that the front and rear wheels are the same height. - Make sure that the VDC is deactivated. - Release the parking brake during measurement.

+• Rotate each wheel by hands, and make sure it rotates without dragging.

+- Do not operate the clutch quickly and do not accelerate or decelerate suddenly during work. - When an error is indicated during engine drive, do not use the motor drive together.

+1) Set the rigid rack to the specified locations of side sill, jack up the front or rear two wheels of nonmeasuring side and set the pickup stands to two wheels of measuring side.

-- (A) Balancer body - (B) Pickup stand (left and right) - 2) For drive wheel, drive the tires with engine for measurement. - 3) For non-drive wheel, drive the tires from the on the car wheel balancer for measurement.
+- (A) Balancer body - (B) Pickup stand (left and right)

+2) For drive wheel, drive the tires with engine for measurement.

+3) For non-drive wheel, drive the tires from the on the car wheel balancer for measurement.